Feeding Little Ones Part I: Breakfast + Snacks

 Preheat your oven to 180C and put 12 muffin cases in a muffin tray.

 Melt the butter and honey in a saucepan and remove from the heat.
 Peel the bananas and mash them in a big bowl.
-Add the eggs and milk and whisk together.
+Add the milk and whisk together.

 Put the bran flakes in a bag and give them a big bash with the rolling pin.
 Add to the banana mixture, along with the flour, oats and raisins, and finally stir in the honey mixture.